Criticality in a Nuclear Power Plant

 Criticality Is a Balanced State

-In the balanced state of criticality, fuel rods inside a nuclear reactor are producing and losing a constant number of neutrons, and the nuclear energy system is stable.
+Fuel rods inside a nuclear reactor are producing and losing a constant number of neutrons, and the nuclear energy system is stable.
+Nuclear power technicians have procedures in place, some of them automated, in case a situation arises in which more or fewer neutrons are produced and lost.

 Fission produces a great deal of energy in the form of very high heat and radiation.
 That’s why reactors are housed in structures sealed under thick metal-reinforced concrete domes.
 Power plants harness this energy and heat to produce steam to drive generators that produce electricity.